 2013 Land Rover Range Rover Performance

 For its 2013 redesign, the Land Rover Range Rover lost weight, and reviewers agree that the change makes the luxury large SUV feel faster and more agile through turns.
 Critics are impressed that even with all of its off-road capabilities, the Range Rover performs very well on paved roads as well.
-Given its broad range of performance abilities, the Range Rover earns an excellent performance score.

 - "This was where the Range Rover's weight loss was most evident, and where the Range Rover instantly transformed itself from off-roader to sport sedan, demonstrating a level of surefootedness, body control, steering precision, and brake pedal response that are a new frontier for the brand." -- Automobile Magazine